Nicolas-Puccio/caravaneer-2/README.md

 ## Work in progress

 1. Allow starting new breeding industries in currently not allowed towns
-2. Industry QOL UI changes (profit/cost estimate, expenses total)
+2. Industry QOL UI changes (expenses total)
-3. Ability to improve water well
+3. Ability to improve water well (did wells get fixed with the food/forage update in v10?)